ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

 1. Choose **Allow** to allow Cognito Identity Pools to setup IAM roles for your application's users.
 Permissions and settings of these roles can be customized later.

-1. Copy/paste the *Identity Pool ID*, highlighted in red within the code sample in the Get AWS Credentials section, into your Cloud9 scatchpad editor tab.
+1. Copy/paste the **Identity Pool ID**, highlighted in red within the code sample in the Get AWS Credentials section, into your Cloud9 scatchpad editor tab.

-	> Do not copy the quotation marks, but include the region code and ":" character.
+	!!! warning "Do not copy the quotation marks, but include the region code and ":" character."

 	![Copy Identity Pool Id to Cloud9 scratchpad](../images/cognito-identitypool-copyId.png)